turingschool/curriculum/source/paths/elevate/why_heroku.markdown

 ### Rich Configurability with Add-Ons

-Just because the platform takes care of the administration doesn't mean you're locked into a single pattern or set of defaults.
+Just because the platform takes care of the administration doesn’t mean you’re locked into a single pattern or set of defaults.
+In fact, apps that you run on Heroku can just as easily run locally or somewhere else - you need almost no Heroku-specific changes to apps.
 You can customize your application to:

 * use other databases like MongoDB or Hadoop
 * integrate with services to send Email, SMS and push notifications to users